michaelv2/pynest-logger/README.md

 my $pynest = '/Path/to/nest.py';
 ```

-Then add a cron job to your crontab:
+Then add a cron job for the desired frequency:

     $ crontab -e

-and enter this:
+To run every minute of every day, for example, enter:

     * * * * * /path/to/your/repo/pynest-logger.pl

-I don't know how often the thermostat actually contacts the Nest servers, so running it every minute might be excessive, but it sure is fun!
+I don't know how often the thermostat connects to the Nest servers, so running it every minute might be excessive, but it sure is fun!

 What's Logged?
 --------------